-If you’re heading to London with the family this summer, there’s plenty to keep the kids occupied.
-Budding palaeontologists won’t want to miss Walking with Dinosaurs at the O2 Arena.
+If you’re heading to London with the family this year, there’s plenty to keep the kids occupied.

 A London Christmas fixture, Disney on Ice returns to The O2 in 2018 with Dream Big.
 Travel to the kingdom of Arendelle with Anna, Elsa and Olaf in a dramatic retelling of the sisterly love that saved a kingdom.
 Jump into amazing adventures with Aladdin as he seizes his chance to outwit his adversaries in the marketplace of Agrabah.
 Discover uncharted worlds with Rapunzel and Jasmine.
 Dive under the sea with headstrong Ariel as she yearns to explore life above the waves and is willing to risk it all for curiosity and the thrill of adventure.
 And with even more stories beside, this is sure to be a treat for Disney fans big and small!